-From 2015 to 2017, Professor Granata was Visiting Professor and Program Curator at the McLuhan Centre for Culture & Technology, University of Toronto.
-Currently Paolo acts as co-curator of the McLuhan Salons series and as Chair of the Toronto School Initiative.
-As a cultural strategist and champion of urban sustainable development, he is also involved in the bid to designate Toronto as UNESCO Creative City of Media Arts.
-He is a board member of the Media Ecology Association.
+From 2015 to 2017, in his capacity as Visiting Professor at the Faculty of Information at the University of Toronto, he was Program Curator at the McLuhan Centre for Culture and Technology, University of Toronto.
+As a cultural strategist and an advocate of sustainable development, in 2017 his research and consultancy activity led to the designation of Toronto as a UNESCO Creative City of Media Arts.

-Professor Granata aims to raise public awareness about the role Universities should play in the 21st century: to provide an environment of social cohesion; to create the conditions for human development; and to facilitate innovation, creativity, and critical thinking.
+At the University of Toronto, he also leads The Toronto School Initiative and the 3D Gutenberg Lab.
+Professor Granata speaks regularly on the future of education.
+His aim is to raise public awareness about the role that Universities should play in the 21st century: to provide an environment of social cohesion; to create the conditions for sustainable development; and to strength participation in cultural life.